Where and how did this group originate?

 Our group is based on a model originated by 100+ Women Who Care in 2006 by Karen Dunigan of Jackson, MI.
-There are now 100+ Women, Men, People, and Teen chapters all over the world.
+There are now over 650 100+ Women, Men, People, or Teen chapters all over the world.
 See https://www.100whocarealliance.org/ for more information.

 Is my contribution tax-deductible?

-Yes, your contribution is tax deductible if made payable to a 501(c) (3) organization.
+Yes, your contribution is tax deductible since it is made payable to a 501(c) (3) non-profit organization.
 Checks are written directly to the local organization NOT to The Power of 100 People Who Care.

 What if I cannot attend a meeting?

-Can I just send the donation to the charity myself?
+Can I just send the donation to the non-profit myself?

-The goal of The Power of 100 People Who Care organization is to make a large donation on behalf of the whole group.
-We present all the checks together to the non-profit selected shortly after the quarterly meeting (usually taking a group photo).
+The goal of The Power of 100 People Who Care is to make a large donation on behalf of the whole group.
+We present all member checks together to the non-profit selected shortly after the quarterly meeting (also taking a group photo).
+If you mail your check directly to the charity, then it’s not included with the group donation and is likely to get missed in the log of member checks received.

 Can I bring a friend to a quarterly meeting?